Mistakes on Speeding Tickets

 Prior to entering a plea, the justice is “suppose” to examine the ticket to ensure that there are no fatal errors.

-Where the justice finds a fatal error, the justice should cancel or quash the ticket (Quashing a speeding ticket is the legal term for canceling a ticket).
+If the justice identifies a fatal error on the ticket, they are expected to cancel or quash the ticket.
+“Quashing” a ticket is the legal term used for its cancellation.

 Common Errors